acoustic-content-samples/sample-node-red-contrib-wch/README.md

 ### Getting started

-THis section describes a very basic scenario how you can make sure the IBM Watson Content Hub integration with Node-RED is working.
+This section describes a very basic scenario how you can make sure the IBM Watson Content Hub integration with Node-RED is working.
 We assume the extension is installed as described earlier.

 1. Go to the node-red editor UI (ie http://localhost:1880/)

-2. Add an inject input node a debug output node and a User node from the Watson_Content_Hub supportedActions
+2. Add an inject input node, a debug output node and a User node from the Watson_Content_Hub supportedActions

 3. Wire the nodes as outlined on the picture